A.I. United States Presidential Election since FDR.

 Here are some of the key factors that contributed to Roosevelt’s victory:

-- The Great Depression: The Great Depression was still in full swing in 1936, and many Americans were still suffering.
-Roosevelt was seen as the president who could help them, and he promised to continue the New Deal programs that were helping to alleviate the suffering of many people.
+• The Great Depression: The Great Depression was still in full swing in 1936, and many Americans continued to suffer.
+Roosevelt was seen as the president who could help them, and he promised to continue the New Deal programs that were alleviating the suffering of many people.

 The 1936 election was a landslide victory for Roosevelt, and it marked the consolidation of the New Deal coalition.
 The New Deal would be a powerful force in American politics for decades to come.